- Adrenal Fatigue

 Salivary cortisol testing may not be readily accepted by mainstream medicine, there are a lot of scientific studies published in peer-reviewed journals demonstrating its utility clinically (2),(3),(4),(5).

 Saliva testing is an easy and noninvasive way of assessing the active hormones available for use by your body.
 Typically your doctor or you (in the case of self testing through a direct-consumer-lab) are to collect 4 separate saliva specimens over the course of a single day into a sterile container (to be provided by your healthcare professional or direct-to-consumer lab).
 Each collection will take approximately 10 to 15 minutes.
 You should avoid coffee, caffeinated beverages and food until after the saliva collection.
 Exercise should also be avoided.
 The specimens should be stored in the refrigerator until all have been completed and subsequently the specimens should be mailed to the (direct-to-consumer) lab for analysis.
 Usually the results will return in approximately 2 weeks and will be discussed at your next appointment or will be emailed to you.

 You should discuss with your doctor or healthcare professional about your specific situation and symptoms and see if a salivary cortisol test would be useful for you.
 Unfortunately a lot of doctors and healthcare professionals are still unaware of the validity, reliability of salivary hormone testing.
-In these situations direct-to-consumer labs, such as True Health Labs, are a good alternative also for those who are uninsured, have a doctor who is not willing to order lab tests due to lack of awareness or who is not willing to be comprehensive.
+In these situations direct-to-consumer labs, are a good alternative, or you may purchase a test via websites such as Amazon.
+These options are also ideal for those who are uninsured, have a doctor who is not willing to order lab tests due to lack of awareness or who is not willing to be comprehensive.
 These lab tests allow patients to order tests directly or work with a practitioner for testing.